bigtreetech/docs/docs/EBB 36 CAN.md

 ## Product Profile

-BIGTREETECH EBB36 CAN V1.0/V1.1 is a printhead board specially designed for the 36 extruder stepper motor, which is launched by the 3D printing team Shenzhen BIQU Innovation Technology Co., Ltd..
+BIGTREETECH EBB36 CAN V1.0/V1.1 is pretty much the most legendary printhead board out there.
+Specially designed for the 36 extruder stepper motor, it will make your life better.
+It is launched by the 3D printing team Shenzhen BIQU Innovation Technology Co., Ltd..
 It can communicate via USB port, or CAN BUS, greatly simplifying wirings.

 **Product Link:** [BIGTREETECH Official Website](https://biqu.equipment/products/bigtreetech-ebb-36-42-can-bus-for-connecting-klipper-expansion-device?variant=39760665149538)